jeevatkm/spring-extensions/README.md

 ####v1.0.1 on Apr 04, 2012
 **New Features**

-*   Secure Link implementation
+*   Secure Link module

-    > For file or download or content or page link
+    *	For file or download or content or page link
-    > Link expiry time
+    *	Link expiry time

 **Bug Fixes**